New York Electrocution Injury Lawyer

 Electricity and electrical wiring are part and parcel of nearly every construction project in one way or another, and the associated hazards of shock, electrocution, electrical burns, fires and explosions must be considered and respected by every worker at the job site.
 Licensed electricians are likely to be well-trained and well-protected with safety gear, but the other workers who may potentially come into contact with live wires are likely to have neither the training nor the protective equipment to shield themselves from exposed wiring and other electrical hazards.
+An experienced electrocution injury lawyer can help workers recover damages for electrical injuries incurred on the job or on a construction worksite.

 Electrical hazards come in the form of various exposed and operating elements, including lighting, equipment, motors, machines, switches, controls, and enclosures.
 Working with or around metals and other conductive materials in the presence of these elements presents a significant risk of serious or fatal shock or burn injuries.